oat-sa/taohub-articles/forge/contribution-focus-groups/alternative-results-storage-focus-group.md

 Activities
 ----------

-###Document the result storage interface and provide a “Hello world” extension of TAO implementing that interface.{#document-the-result-storage-interface-and-provide-a-hello-world-extension-of-tao-implementing-that-interface}
+### Document the result storage interface and provide a “Hello world” extension of TAO implementing that interface.

 Volunteer : Patrick\
 Status : done\
 If there is a need to extend the interface or for further documentation let me know, the materials are linked below.

-###Identify the most relevant data repositorie(s){#identify-the-most-relevant-data-repositories}
+### Identify the most relevant data repositorie(s)

 Which data repository do we focus on ?
 What are JasperSoft connector possibilities ?

 Volunteer :

-###Document the data repository access protocol (HTTP-based REST?
-SOAP?, SQL?, credentials, security related aspects, etc.){#document-the-data-repository-access-protocol-http-based-rest-soap-sql-credentials-security-related-aspects-etc}
+### Document the data repository access protocol (HTTP-based REST?
+SOAP?, SQL?, credentials, security related aspects, etc.)

 Volunteer :

-###Implement an extension of TAO implementing the storage into the target data repository.{#implement-an-extension-of-tao-implementing-the-storage-into-the-target-data-repository}
+### Implement an extension of TAO implementing the storage into the target data repository.

 Volunteer :

-###Test the extension{#test-the-extension}
+### Test the extension

 Volunteer : Patrick

-###Integrate the extension in the official release of TAO{#integrate-the-extension-in-the-official-release-of-tao}
+### Integrate the extension in the official release of TAO

 Volunteer : Lionel